xitop/edzed/docs/examination.rst

 .. attribute:: Block.oconnections
   :type: set[CBlock]

   Set of all blocks where the output is connected to.
-Undefined before the circuit finalization - see :meth:`Circuit.finalize`.
+The contents of the set are undefined before the circuit finalization - see :meth:`Circuit.finalize`.

 For other attributes common to all blocks refer to the base class :class:`Block`.